vemonet/virtuoso-ldp/README.md

 ## Deploy on OpenShift (DSRI)

-You can easily deploy a Virtuoso Linked Data Platform on the [Data Science Research Infrastructure (DSRI)](https://maastrichtu-ids.github.io/dsri-documentation/) at Maastricht University.
+1. You can easily deploy a Virtuoso Linked Data Platform on the [Data Science Research Infrastructure (DSRI)](https://maastrichtu-ids.github.io/dsri-documentation/) at Maastricht University.
 Search for the **Virtuoso** template in the Catalog, then deploy Virtuoso based on the `openlink/virtuoso-opensource-7:latest` image.
 You can check the [YAML of the Virtuoso template here](https://github.com/MaastrichtU-IDS/dsri-documentation/blob/master/applications/templates/template-virtuoso.yml).

-Once Virtuoso has been started on the DSRI, use the `oc` command line tool to login and go to your project.
+2. Use the `oc` command line tool to login and go to your project in your laptop terminal.

 ```bash
 oc project my-project
 ```

-Then run this script to install the VAD packages for LDP, and create a `/DAV/ldp` folder publicly readable:
+3. Once Virtuoso is available on the DSRI, run the [`prepare_virtuoso_dsri.sh`](https://github.com/vemonet/virtuoso-ldp/blob/main/prepare_virtuoso_dsri.sh) script to install the VAD packages for LDP, and create a `/DAV/ldp` folder publicly readable:

 ```bash
 ./prepare_virtuoso_dsri.sh dsri-app-name mypassword